One of the most endangered Canadian animals now online

-Once they were relatively common in southern British Columbia’s old growth forests and into California.
-That was before pressure from habitat loss and competition from the barred owl began to take their toll on the now very endangered spotted owl..
+Once they were relatively common in southern British Columbia’s old growth forests and into California, but that was before pressure from habitat loss and competition from the barred owl began to take their toll on the now very endangered spotted owl..

-From about 1,000 in the B.C interior there are now only about ten left in the wild.
+From about 1,000 in the B.C southern coast there are now only about ten left in the wild.

 The programme takes fertile eggs from a captive breeding pair, incubates and hatches it, and then after about 10 days of feeding, places the chick back to either the original or a foster pair.